hdvflss/Helvar_Central_BLE/README.md

 # Central Bluetooth Device for Light Sensor Data Collection

-This repository contains the code for a central Bluetooth device developed as part of a project with Helvar.
+This repository contains only the code for a central Bluetooth device developed as part of a project with Helvar.
 The device is designed to interact with a custom-built light sensor that advertises its data via Bluetooth Low Energy (BLE).

-The repository for the main device can be found at: https://github.com/ArtemKIA/Helvar-Seeing-the-Light
+The repository for the main device, where I am also a contributor, can be found at: https://github.com/ArtemKIA/Helvar-Seeing-the-Light.

 ## Project Overview